gridsim/gridsim/doc/source/overview.rst

-The fact that you import the :mod:`gridsim.electrical` package registers the electrical simulator within the simulator and every time an instance of the class :class:`gridsim.simulation.Simulator` is created, an instance of the electrical simulation will be created too and registered within the main simulation object.
+The fact that you import the :mod:`gridsim.electrical` package registers the electrical simulator within the simulator and every time an instance of the class :class:`.Simulator` is created, an instance of the electrical simulation will be created too and registered within the main simulation object.
-If you import a class from a module such as :class:`gridsim.electrical.network.ElectricalPVBus`, you do not need to import the package.
+If you import a class from a module such as :class:`.ElectricalPVBus`, you do not need to import the package.
 It will be automatically done.

 The next step would be to add elements to the different simulation packages and